bgshacklett/aws-vim/README.md

 # aws-vim
-Plugin acts as a completion helper for Cloud Formation Templates.
+Plugin acts as a completion helper for Cloud Formation Templates, and provides some basic syntax highlighting to help those tasked with reading templates.

 Currently this is a very early version, use it on your own risk.